AztecGameLab/LongTermGame8/README.md

 - See `CREDITS.md` for attributions to 3rd party assets we use.

 ## Notes
 - Daniel: feel free to experiment with the shaders created so far, but be aware they are both likely to be changed and most likely deleted in the future.
+Curved world info [here](https://www.sunnyvalleystudio.com/blog/curved-world-shader-graph-unity), toon info [here](https://github.com/Unity-Technologies/com.unity.toonshader)